 Employment terms and conditions, competitive salary packages and incentive systems are in local responsibility and always in compliance with local legal requirements.
-Swissport is committed to having a fair and equal payment structure and to "pay for performance".
+Swissport is committed to having a fair and equal payment structure for both women and men and to "pay for performance".
 In 2013, Swissport initiated a project, "Position Benchmark Analysis", to benchmark internal positions and to ensure a coherent and consistent way to handle Compensation & Benefits for exempt employees.
 The project provides the following benefits: